flodlan/Lab-Wiki/documents/technical-help/hpc-cluster/using-hpc-cluster.md

 For more information on estimating resources, see [here](https://hpc.dccn.nl/docs/cluster_howto/compute_torque.html#estimating-resource-requirement).

+{: .important }
-**Important**: try to not overestimate largely the resources you need.
+> Try to not overestimate largely the resources you need.
 In this way, more people can use the cluster simultaneously.
 For an exercise on resource requirements, see [this page](https://hpc.dccn.nl/docs/cluster_howto/exercise_resource/exercise.html).